BJohnBraddock/skin-lesion-classification/README.md

 Classify Dermascopic Images of Skin Lesions

 - Employ basic preprocessing and transfer learning
-- Using the ISIC 2019 challenge dataset
 - Evaluate transferability to lower quality images
 - Evaluate and address racial bias in the algorithm

+Dataset is from the ISIC (International Skin Imaging Collaboration) 2019 Challenge